colemickens/platform2-sommelier/power_manager/docs/faq.md

 done
 restart powerd
 ```

-To revert to the normal behavior, remove the files that you just created from
-`/var/lib/power_manager` and restart the powerd job again.

-To temporarily change prefs in an autotest, use [PowerPrefChanger].

 ## How do I make my code run before the system suspends or after it resumes?